devonartis/aws-security-workshops/docs/workshops/identity-round-robin/ess/build.md

 7. Go back to the console session that you had for GuardDuty and from there go to the CloudTrail console.

-8. Click the Trails menu item and then select the trail whose name begins with *esslab*.
+8. Click **Trails** and then click the trail whose name begins with *esslab*.

 9. Toggle the Logging switch to OFF.
 You will be asked to confirm.
 Click **Continue**.
 Now toggle Logging back to ON.
 This shows that you have administrative access to CloudTrail.

 10. Now that you have confirmed that you have administrative access to Inspector, Macie, GuardDuty, and CloudTrail, you no longer need your temporary permissions.